 Because he is a felon, Bankhead is prohibited under federal law from possessing firearms at any time.
 Bankhead’s prior Hennepin County convictions include first-degree possession of a controlled substance in 2002 and second-degree assault in 2006, as well as a second-degree assault conviction in Anoka County in 1996 and a juvenile conviction for armed robbery in 1990.

 Since at least three of Bankhead’s prior convictions constitute crimes of violence or serious drug offenses, sentencing in the current case was subject to the federal Armed Career Criminal Act.
 That act mandates a minimum of 15 years in prison for anyone convicted in federal court of being a felon in possession of a firearm.

-This case was the result of an investigation by the Mille Lacs Tribal Police Department and the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives, and was part of the investigation into the Native Mob.
-It was prosecuted by Assistant U.S. Attorney Andrew R. Winter.
+This case was the result of an investigation by the Hennepin County Sheriff’s Office’s Violent Offender Task Force, the Anoka County Sheriff’s Office, the Anoka Police Department, the Columbia Heights Police Department, the Fridley Police Department, the Minnesota Bureau of Criminal Apprehension, and the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives.
+It was prosecuted by Assistant U.S. Attorney Jeffrey M. Bryan.